icoloma/queue4gae/README.md

 ```

+Subclasses of `CursorTask` must provide with a `runQuery()` method that receives a Cursor instance (may be null), launches a query and starts processing results.
+This method should periodically check queryTimeout() to notice if the query is close to exceed the 30-second limit, and in that case return the current Cursor value.
+As long as the value returned is not null (and if the current task execution is still below the 10-minute limit) `runQuery` will be executed again with the last known Cursor to continue where it left off.

+After 10 minutes, the task will be posted again to the queue with the last known Cursor value.
+This process will be repeated until `runQuery` returns null.

-This task will process all the users in the datastore and handle any timeouts transparently.
-Notice that the method checks if the mail has been already sent, since all AppEngine tasks must be idempotent in case the same task is executed multiple times.
+Notice that this example checks if the mail has been already sent, since all AppEngine tasks must be idempotent.

 ## Task names